 First Prong—Intent to make Florida one’s actual permanent residence:

 The first prong is satisfied when a spouse shows a bona fide intent to make Florida their permanent residence during the 6 months prior to filing.
 An intent to reside in Florida at some future time is not enough.

 The spouse’s intent must have been to maintain a physical place of residence in Florida during the six months.
 An intention to acquire such a residence in the future is not sufficient.
-Also, there must be an intent during the six months preceding filing of the petition to continue residing in Florida indefinitely.
+Also, there must be an intent during the six months preceding the filing of the petition to continue residing in Florida indefinitely.

 Second Prong—action towards making Florida one’s actual permanent residence:

 The second prong of the test requires the showing of affirmative acts that point conclusively to the spouse’s desire to make Florida his/her permanent residence.
 The acts and the intent must occur at the same time.

-The facts of each case are important to determining whether residence exists.
+The facts of each case are important to determining whether a residence exists.
 For example, a 1955 Florida Supreme Court case held that establishing residence will usually involve demonstrating “a variety of acts or declarations, all of which must be weighed in the particular case as evidence would be weighed upon any other subject”.
 See Bloomfield v.
 St. Petersburg Beach, 82 So.
 2d 364, 369 (Fla.
 1955).

 Although actual bodily presence in the state for the entire six months is not required, there must be other evidence from which it objectively appears that the spouse claiming residency intended to reside in Florida.
-Intent is key.
+The intent is key.

 Such evidence usually includes proof that the individual spouse or the parties maintained a physical home in Florida during the six-month period.